jackylee1/aws-elemental-instant-video-highlights/2_DynamoDB/README.md

 ## Next Module

 After you have successfully created your DynamoDB tables, you can move on to the next module, [Module 3: Lambda](../3_Lambda/README.md) where we add Lambda Funcations for the backend processes.

+## Extra Credit

+If you finished this like way too fast...
+Then we have something extra for you to do that isn't required to make the Lab run, but is neat to learn.
+Continue on to Module X: [Extra Credit](../X_ExtraCredit/README.md) if you have extra time to spare and only work on the Module section you have completed so far.